tractorcow/cow/readme.md

 `release` actually has several sub-commands which can be run independently.
 These are as below:

+* `release:create` creates the project folder
 * `release:changelog` Just generates the changelog and commits this to source control.
-* `release:create` creates the project folder
+* `release:translate` Updates translations and commits this to source control

+## Module-level commands

+Outside of doing core releases, you can use this for specific modules

+* `module:translate <modules>` Updates translations for modules and commits this to source control.
+If you don't specify a list of modules then all modules will be translated.
+Specify 'installer' for root module.